megjohnson1999/qc-for-hecatomb/README.md

 # Outputs:

 The output directory should contain a directory called "results" with a subdirectory called "stats".
 The stats directory contains files with statistics for the primers/contaminants removed from each sample.
 Currently, the stats for each rule for each sample are all in separate files.
-I can change this if there's a different way that would make it easier to work with.
+I can change this if there's a different way that would make it easier to work with (like combining the outputs from a single sample, or something like that).

 - see example output at /scratch/sahlab/Megan/rc2_subset/primer_removal_test.out/results/stats/